 Related Literature This paper lies at the intersection of and contributes to three strands of literature.
 First, assuming that agents behave like econometricians (as in Marcet and Sargent (1989b), Evans and Honkapohja (2012)) this paper studies how far expectations look back to the past to form expectations about the future before and after a change in the monetary policy framework.
 Thus, it is one of the only papers to tackle the impact of a policy change on expectations.
-This paper furthers the literature on inflation expectations such as Mankiw et al. (2003), Erceg and Levin (2003), Eusepi and Preston

-(2011), Coibion and Gorodnichenko (2015b), Coibion et al. (2018), and Bordalo et al. (2020), Carvalho et al. (2021), Gáti (2022).
+This paper furthers the literature on inflation expectations such as Mankiw et al. (2003), Erceg and Levin (2003), Eusepi and Preston (2011), Coibion and Gorodnichenko (2015b), Coibion et al. (2018), and Bordalo et al. (2020), Carvalho et al. (2021), Gáti (2022).
 These papers document the deviation of the forecasts of the professional forecasters from the full information rational expectations (FIRE) framework.
-However, as stated above this literature has ignored the formation of expectations around a change in regime.
-Thus, beginning from the assumption that inflation expectations have always played a critical role in inflation.
+However, as stated above this literature has ignored the formation of expectations have always played a critical role in inflation.
 To the best of the author's knowledge, this is the first paper to address the question under adaptive learning.